Curriculum: Ed.M. in Adult Education

 - Designing training documentation

 Students are required to complete an internship as part of this program to gain practical experience.

 The weekend sessions are highly interactive, engaging, and focus on application of skills that can be applied immediately to one's workplace or educational setting.
 The sessions also offer students the opportunity to network with other professionals within their fields.

 For a complete list of courses within this program, please view the OSU general course catalog.

-- Rolling admission: Students who apply after March 31 will be reviewed on a space available basis until the end of August.
+Rolling admission: Students who apply after March 31 will be reviewed on a space-available basis August 15.

 View the admissions page for complete application and admission details.